What causes ocular hypertension?

 - Eye injuries, even years after they happen, can affect your intraocular pressure

-Unfortunately, ocular hypertension cannot be prevented, but it can be treated.
-The most common treatment is the use of eye drops to help reduce eye pressure.
+Fortunately, ocular hypertension can be treated if necessary.
+The most common treatment is the use of eye drops to help reduce the eye pressure.

 For the vast majority of people, ocular hypertension will not cause any problems, but around 10% will develop glaucoma over time.
 For those with a higher chance of developing glaucoma, daily eye drops can be prescribed to reduce the eye pressure and halve the risk of glaucoma occurring.

-It’s important that you have regular eye tests so that we can monitor your eye pressure and spot the signs of glaucoma starting to develop.
+It’s important that you have regular eye tests so that we can monitor your eye pressure and look for the signs of glaucoma starting to develop.
 Treatment for glaucoma is most effective when it is caught early.